MarkIsTheBest/Nikki-25/README.md

 * Adds I2C driver for Maxbotix Maxsonar I2CXL sonar rangefinder
 * Adds Blocks for setPwmEnable, setPwmDisable, and isPwmEnabled for servos and CR servos.
 * In the Blocks editor: a \n in the ExportToBlocks annotation's comment field is displayed as a line break.
-* Telemetry has new method setNumDecimalPlaces
+* Debug.INSTANCE has new method setNumDecimalPlaces
-* Telemetry now formats doubles and floats (not inside objects, just by themselves)
+* Debug.INSTANCE now formats doubles and floats (not inside objects, just by themselves)
 * Adds support for the Limelight 3A.
 * Adds initial support for the REV Servo Hub
   * Both the Robot Controller and Driver Station need to be updated to version 10.0 in order for Servo Hubs to be